fxnn/gone/README.md

 # gone

-Gone is a wiki written in go.
+Gone is a wiki written in [Go](http://golang.org).
 It's

 * KISS,
 * Convention over Configuration and
 * designed with sysadmins in mind.

-It might someday display plain text, markdown, godoc, manpages etc.
-Files of unknown type are provided for download.
-Plaintext files might be edited.
+It displays Markdown, HTML and Plaintext straight from the filesystem.
+It allows you to edit just anything that has MIME type `text/*`.

-For permissions, the file system's access control is used as far as possible.
+It uses the filesystem's access control as far as possible.

 [![Build Status](https://travis-ci.org/fxnn/gone.svg?branch=master)](https://travis-ci.org/fxnn/gone)
 [![GoDoc](https://godoc.org/github.com/fxnn/gone?status.svg)](https://godoc.org/github.com/fxnn/gone)